meyayl/syno-ansible/README.md

 # Synology Ansible

-This project aims to brings the power of Ansible to your Synology NAS.
+This project aims to bring Ansible to your Synology NAS.

-It will create a user account permitted to login to your NAS via ssh keybased authentification.
+It will create the required user account permitted to login to your NAS via ssh keybased authentification.
 And of course run ansible playbooks using this user account.

 The script is ment to be executed with an admin useraccount (though not as root!)